 Mind-blowing Veggie Straws Nutrition Facts – Veggie straws are popular, but it is also controversial packaged snack.
 They are marketed as healthy snacks and fun-consuming vegetables.
 It is also considered the better alternative to potato chips.
 But although with the name of veggie, the snacks might not be as healthy as it is being thought.
 This article will explain whether veggie straws are healthy or not, how they are compared with various chips, and also some fun ways by which you can meet the daily intake of vegetables.

 The veggie straws are packaged snacks that are salty and crunchy compared with potato chips.
-There are various brands for veggie straws, but it was started as Garden Veggie Straws produced by the Sensible Portions.
+There are various brands of veggie straws, but it was started as Garden Veggie Straws produced by Sensible Portions.
 These are gluten-free certified and kosher products, which boast zero ingredients from the modified organisms and no preservatives and artificial flavours.

 - Fat: 7 grams

 - Vitamin A: 0% of the Daily Value (DV)

 - Riboflavin (vitamin B2): 0% of the DV

 From the above-listed points, you can understand that veggie straws are high in carbs so if you are a person who is in need of high carbs then you definitely go for it.
 For your reference, we have also provided a detailed chart of veggie straws nutrition facts.

 Also. you can buy veggie straws for some delicious and healthy bite.